 Take a landscape of mesas, weird and fantastic rock formations aboveground, a system of quartzite caves with crystal clear lakes and underground rivers, and you have the setting for some of the wildest eco-adventures in Brazil.

-Add in an historical diamond boom, prospectors, natural monuments and you have the 152,000 hectare Chapada Diamantina national park in the northeast state of Bahia.
+Add in a historical diamond boom, prospectors, natural monuments and you have the 152,000-hectare Chapada Diamantina national park in the northeast state of Bahia.

-Now the Chapada Diamantina National Park, created in 1985, this is a region of mixed terrain: verdant slopes and red-rock mesas fed by the underground water system, waterfalls and pools contrasting with the nearby drought-ridden semi-arid Sertão.
-This topography is the cake-like layers of sediment once collected on a primeval ocean floor and pushed up to be carved by wind and water into mesas, canyons and caverns.
+Now the Chapada Diamantina National Park, created in 1985, is a region of mixed terrain: verdant slopes and red-rock mesas fed by the underground water system contrasting with the nearby drought-ridden semi-arid Sertão.
+This topography is the cake-like layers of sediment once collected on a primeval ocean floor and pushed up to be carved by wind and water into mesas, canyons, and caverns.

 The climate of the Chapada Diamantina makes it an all-season destination, but evening storms provide the almost seven feet of rainfall a year.